hashicorp/boundary-ui/README.md

 ### Committing

-Instead of the default `git commit`, we prescribe a custom command that ensures linting and other checks pass before a commit may be completed.
-It also ensures that all contributors author consistent commit messages.
-To get started with a commit, stage your files as usual.
-Then run `yarn commit` and follow the on-screen instructions to author your message.
+We use `husky` and `lint-staged` to ensure linting and other checks pass before a commit is completed.
+Simply do a `yarn install` to make sure the hooks are installed.

+Use a normal `git commit` to go through the checks, if you need to skip these checks, use `git commit --no-verify` to bypass them.
+However, a consistent commit message will still be enforced even if you use `--no-verify`.

 #### License Checking